yuxingch/DialectGram/README.md

 A new validation set for evaluating the quality of English region-specific word embeddings between the UK and the USA (i.e. at the country level).
 Can be found at `./data/DialectSim_{train,test}.csv` in this repository.

 ## Models
-We include the baseline models (Frequency/Syntactic/GEODIST) and DialectGram model that are used in our project.
+We include the baseline models (`Frequency`/`Syntactic`/`GEODIST`) and `DialectGram` model that are used in our project.
 ### Baseline Models
-  - Frequency Model
+  - `Frequency` Model
-  - Syntactic Model
+  - `Syntactic` Model
-  - GEODIST Model: a model to learn region-specific word embeddings using the Skip-gram framework.
+  - `GEODIST` Model: a model to learn region-specific word embeddings using the Skip-gram framework.
 We implemented this model in PyTorch, based on the approach presented in [Freshman or Fresher?
 Quantifying the Geographic Variation of Language in Online Social Media](https://arxiv.org/pdf/1510.06786.pdf) and the [Java code](https://github.com/dbamman/geoSGLM) for learning geographically-informed word embeddings.

 ### DialectGram Model
 A novel method to learn dialect-sensitive word embeddings from region-agnostic data, based on AdaGram \[[1](https://github.com/sbos/AdaGram.jl), [2](https://github.com/lopuhin/python-adagram)\].